TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

     Artificial intelligence is at boom last couple of years.
 I wrote about AI and its relation to [jobs development](/blog/2017/12/04/life30-what-will-you-do-when-ai-takes-over-the-world/) in following years.

     Now we'll try to look a bit closer.
 Not in time, but in space.
 Take a look around you, what do you see?
-    Do you see *your own first* AI?
+    Do you see *your own first* AI alraedy?
 And how do you treat it?

-tweet: "..."
+tweet: "A new post on my blog: How Do You Treat Your Own First AI #programming #unschooling #ai #human"
+tweet_image: "/assets/images/posts/2018/ai/kaizen.jpg"
 ---

 Artifical intelligence it in it very basic form just a network of neurons connected in specific way.